thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="time-window-interval" %}

 There are times when the time intervals are long, and you'd like to see the data closer without changing timestamps, therefore, you need to zoom in.
-Zoom in by holding the right mouse key and move it on the chart in the place where you need to get a closer look.
+Zoom in by holding the right mouse key and move it on the chart to the place where you need to get a closer look.
 To zoom out to the original size of the chart, double-click on the widget.

 {% include images-gallery.html imageCollection="time-window-zoom-in" %}

 The ThingsBoard introduces time zone configurations.
-By default, dashboard uses the time zone provided by the browser.
+By default, the dashboard uses the time zone provided by the browser.
 Now it is possible to set the time of your browser or a specific country.
 To quickly find the needed time zone, start typing its name in the time zone bar.

 {% include images-gallery.html imageCollection="time-window-time-zone" %}